PetrKorab/FinVADER/README.md

 ## Data requirements

 It requires complete text data without NaN values and empty strings.
-Remove them during the pre-processing part.
+Remove them in the pre-processing part.

 ## Usage